Mikep89/etl_with_dbt_and_composer/README.md

 3. A new data source, Total job numbers by province by NOC Code/Employment Type

 4. add a geo type into the province view and build a map visual in looker

+5. Use the DBT Seed instead of the current ingestion method